 MHCLG Guidance – Questions & Answers (Q&As)

-These ARB Q&As cover the Ministry of Housing, Communities and Local Government’s Guidance for a No Deal Brexit.
-They relate only to what would happen on Exit Day if no deal is reached between the UK and EU on the terms of the UK’s exit from the EU.
+These ARB Q&As cover the Ministry of Housing, Communities and Local Government’s Guidance for a No Deal EU Exit.
+They relate only to what would happen if a no deal scenario arises at the end of the implementation period.

-Please see our Glossary at the foot of our main Brexit FAQs for an explanation of the terms used in this document.
+Please see our Glossary at the foot of our main EU Exit FAQs for an explanation of the terms used in this document.

 I hold EEA qualifications and registration

 1. I am currently registered and hold EEA qualifications, would I be affected?

 If you are already registered with ARB, you would still be eligible to hold registration after Exit Day.

 2. How would the new system of recognition work?